BonoboPLC/lojjo_wiki/administration/games.md

 To create any type of Game Templates, navigate to that game type (Raffle/LottoRace/Lottery) and look for the Create button on the top right corner.

  ![Create Lottery](/uploads/create-lottery.png "Create Lottery")

+ # Editing Games

+The Game Template must be stopped first, before editing any of the games configuration values, with the exception game branding and schedule which can be edited live.

+# Starting & Stopping Games

+### Starting Games

+Press the Green Start Button to make the game Live on the site.

+The game container should immediately appear on both the Play and Stream sites.

+Registration will be available immediately for Instant Games and based on Registration Delay for Tournaments.

+Once the game has been started, new Game Instances will be created as each Game Instance is filled up and runs.

+> **Usage note:** If there are any missing configurations, you will see "Incomplete Configuration" instead and get prompts to fix them.
+{.is-success}

+### Stopping Games

+**To stop a game **

+1. Set the game to Closed and wait for any open instances to finish
+2. Press Stop

+Pressing Stop will kill any open instances, cancel and refund all bets to player accounts, and prevent any new Game Instances from being created.

+Only press Stop when there are no Game Instances  open for registration.

+> **Usage note:**  Before stopping a game, set the game to Closed first and wait for open instances to complete {.is-success}

+### Setting a game to Closed status

+This setting is used to gracefully shut down a Game.
+It prevents any new Game Instances from being created.

+In the normal flow, when one Game Instance gets filled up or starts on a schedule, a new one is automatically created for other players to register in.
+Like an hourly game or an instant game that just filled up.

+If a game is set to closed, the current Game Instance will be the last one and no new Game Instances will be created thereafter.

+> **Usage note:** Set the game to closed if you are planning to turn off the game, or as part of gracefully shutting the system down for maintenance and upgrades.
+{.is-success}